 What you don’t want is a sprinkler system leak causing muddy messes and jacking up your water costs.

-How to Find a Leak in Your Sprinkler System
+How to Find Leaks in Your Sprinkler System

 The first thing you need to understand is that not all leaks are visible.
-While it’s not uncommon for sprinkler heads to become clogged or damaged, you could also experience underground leaks in hidden irrigation components, or your problems could be related to irrigation controls.
+While it’s not uncommon for sprinkler heads to become clogged or damaged, you could also experience underground pipe leaks in hidden irrigation system components, sprinkler heads leaking at base, or your problems could be related to irrigation system controls.
 How can you figure out the cause of faulty irrigation?

 If you notice pooling water or dry spots in your landscaping, the first thing you’ll want to do is examine sprinkler heads to see if there’s any visible damage.
 If not, you may need some help to check the system.

-One person can man the controls while another inspects sprinklers in action to see if there’s no water coming out of certain sprinkler heads, or alternately, if one or more heads has a geyser exploding out of it.
+One person can man the controls while another inspects sprinklers in action to see if there’s no water coming out of certain sprinkler heads at the base, or alternately if one or more heads has a geyser exploding out of it.

-If you can’t see immediate issues, check to see if water is spraying from the base of sprinkler heads, if there is pooling water around the sprinkler head, or if the sprinkler system is leaking when off.
-You might even see water seeping up or fountaining between sprinkler heads, indicating an underground leak.
+If you can’t see immediate issues, check to see if water is spraying or sprinkler heads are leaking at base, if there is pooling water around the sprinkler head, or if the sprinkler system is leaking when off.
+You might even see water seeping up or fountaining between sprinkler heads, indicating an underground pipe leak.

 Not all leaks are due to faulty sprinkler heads or a sprinkler leaking underground.
 If your landscape has turned into a swamp overnight, or alternately, everything seems to be on the verge of drying up, the problem could originate with irrigation controllers that tell your sprinklers when to spray.